 The individual obligations for producers are called RVO.
 An RVO is determined by multiplying the output of the producer by the EPA's announced blending ratios for cellulosic biofuels, bio-mass based diesel, advanced biofuels and total renewable fuel.
 In order to comply with the RFS, diesel and gasoline refiners and importers either blend renewable fuels into the U.S. supply of transportation fuel or buy renewable fuel credits to meet the minimum percentage of renewable fuel production annually under the RVO.
 The EPA has historically published an RVO target each November for the amount of renewable fuel gallons for the following year.
 The 2019 RVO for D3 RINs was 418 million gallons.
-The 2020 RVO for D3 RINs was 590 million gallons, representing a 41% increase over 2019.
+The 2020 RVO for D3 RINs was 540 million gallons, representing a 29% increase over 2019.
 As the RVO determines the level of RNG that must be in the motor fuel mix in any given year, the RVO sets the demand for RINs, which in effect causes it to have a material effect on RIN pricing.
 As the RVO increases, a greater number of RINs must be purchased by Obligated Parties, which in turn drives demand for and pricing of RINs.
-The EPA is expected to promulgate final 2021 RVOs by June 2021.
+In November 2020, the EPA will set the RVO standards for 2021.